17 Essentials Most People Miss on Their Hawaii Packing List

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: https://hawaiitravelwithkids.com/wp-content/uploads/2020/05/61jnd2BMikJL._AC_SX679._SX._UX._SY._UY.jpg

-I recommend packing along an insulated jacket and a pair of pants to stay warm.
+I recommend packing an insulated jacket and a pair of pants to stay warm.
 In addition, you’ll probably also want to borrow a blanket from your hotel or vacation rental to wrap yourself in.
 Check out the latest prices and more details.

 9. Microfiber Towels

-In the past, we’ve always just grabbed beach towels from our vacation rental or bought some in Hawaii anytime we wanted to go hang out at the beach.
+In the past, we’ve always just grabbed beach towels from our vacation rental or bought some in Hawaii anytime we wanted to hang out at the beach.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: microfibre towels

-However, as the kids get older, we’re doing a bit more hiking down to beaches.
+However, as the kids get older, we’re doing a bit more hiking down to the beaches.
 The last thing I want to do is carry more than absolutely necessary.

 That’s why we’ve started using these little microfiber towels that roll up pretty small.
-They are basically the size of a water bottle and they are easy to stick in our hiking backpack.
+They are basically the size of a water bottle, and they are easy to stick in our hiking backpack.
 Check out the latest prices and more details.

 These are also super helpful when doing the Road to Hana because there are tons of cute waterfall hikes where you’ll get wet.